Oliver-RC/DjangoBookings/README.md

 ## Current Features

  ### Navigation Bar
  - A responsive navigation bar featured on all pages of the site.
+As the width exceeds 992px the burger menu is replaced with the title of the pages.
+As you hover over the page links, the text colour brightens.
- - This section allows the user to easily navigate from page to page without having to use the back button or relooping back to the homepage.
+ - This section allows the user to easily navigate from page to page without having to use the back button or relooping back to the home page.
+ - If the user is logged in, the 'register' and 'log in' pages will revert to 'my bookings' and 'log out'.
+The 'my bookings' page is restricted so that only logged in users can see.
+Likewise when 'log in' chnages to 'log out', this is a clear indication to the user of their status (signed in or out).

  ![Nav Bar](#)

  ### Carousel and Opening Paragraph
- - A
+ - A carousel image section provides the user with inspirational and relevant content to the reason of the site.
+The carousel rotates through three images which keeps the user interested and on the site for longer.
+ - Supporting the image carousel is a page header below with supporting text.
+This is crucial as it informs the user about which page they are on and the reason for the page.

  ![Opening Content](#)

  ### Detail Navigation
- - A
+ - An additional navigation section has been built into the home page which supports those users who require further information about the features and pages of the site without having to navigation to every page.
+ - A title when clicked on navigates to the relevatn page, with an underline hover effect.
+Each page is supported with a relevant icon, again a further reference point, for those users who prefer or need visual hints.

  ![Detail Nav](#)

  ### Latest News
- - A
+ - A snapshot of the blogs that have been posted by the restaurant.
+The users first landing on the page will get a feel for the type of blog / news content come out from the restaurant without having to navigate to the blog page specifically.
+ - This data is stored in the database and is updated when the restaurant admin post a new blog article.

  ![Latest News](#)

  ### Opening Hours and Directions
- - A
+ - The final piece of information you would expect from a restaurant site, opening and closing hours along with directions to the restaurant.
+ - Google Maps API has been used to generate the iframe map.
+The user can interact with the map and click to open a new tab to take them directly to Google Maps.

  ![Hours and Directions](#)